stcshivansh/git-practice/about.md

 ## About Section
-This section gives information about the project.
+This section gives information about the project of git.